What is Attracting Talent to GCCs in India?

-Global corporations that have established or are in the process of setting up their GCCs in India are aware of the wealth of talent that the country has to offer.
+Global corporations that have established or are in the process of setting up their Global Capability Centers in India are aware of the wealth of talent that the country has to offer.
 Hiring the right candidate has never been more important, as a company’s ability to recruit skilled talent directly impacts their success in meeting business growth objectives.

 GCCs typically reflect the culture and work environment of the parent company.
 This augurs well for GCC employees as world-class workplaces encourage productivity and foster high levels of engagement.
 GCCs also make sure that their people policies are conducive to enabling an optimal work-life balance.

-Being associated with an aspirational brand, gaining a gamut of industry domain experience, and working as a cohesive team with global peers are some of the aspects that differentiate a GCC from other companies such as service providers working via intermediaries.
+Being associated with an aspirational brand, gaining a gamut of industry domain experience, and working as cohesive units while operating in distributed teams with global peers are some of the aspects that differentiate a GCC from other companies such as service providers working via intermediaries.
 As the war for talent becomes fiercer by the day, global companies with established GCCs or in the midst of setting one up need to leverage these advantages to the maximum.

 Increasing their presence at campus recruitment drives should not be neglected by GCCs wishing to scale up their workforce.
 However, this can be undertaken at a later stage, once the GCC has established itself.
 At inception, a GCC typically looks at hiring lateral talent.
 Once the GCC has matured and has enough to demonstrate in terms of the quality of work, it can start tapping fresher talent.
 Ideally, between the end of year 3 to year 5 is a good time to explore the possibility of hiring from campuses.

-An interesting shift in the way GCCs operate in India is their increasing openness to partnering with startups in lieu of building a capability or innovation in house.
+An interesting shift in the way GCCs operate in India is their increasing openness to partnering with startups in lieu of building a capability or innovation in house (known as a Global In-house Center).
 As startups in India are generally powered by some of the smartest, most creative minds in the industry, GCCs would be at an advantage by leveraging this talent pool to provide services for global markets.
 India is teeming with startups working on out-of-the-box products and innovative solutions.
 They serve as an ideal platform for GCCs to collaborate with.